gmac/professional-javascript/part1_basics/intro_to_javascript.md

 var orders = ['Banana Sandwich'];

 if (orders.length && (orders.length < 10)) {
-  // If we have orders, and the quantity is less than ten...
+  // If we have orders, AND the quantity is less than ten...
   // This block RUNS because:
   // - Orders length is 1 (truthy), AND...
   // - Orders length is less than 10 (truthy)